ubccr/xdmod-ondemand/docs/upgrade.md

 Previously, these page impressions were mapped to the `sys/dashboard` application.
 This release fixes this to map them to the value of `[app]`.
-For example, a page load with a request path that has the following form will be mapped to the application `Desktop`:
+For example, a page impression with a request path that has the following form will be mapped to the application `Desktop`:

 ```
 /pun/sys/dashboard/noVNC-1.3.0/vnc.html?[params]&commit=Launch+Desktop
 ```

 This new mapping will apply to any new page impressions that are ingested into XDMoD.
-For page loads that have already been ingested, the following SQL statements can be run to remap them to the correct applications.
+For page impressions that have already been ingested, the following SQL statements can be run to remap them to the correct applications.

 1. Make sure to follow these steps when the automated ingestion and